PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI4.md

 __Separation & Sufficiency <span style="color:orange">(WYSIWIG)</span>:__

-1. 'The proportion of actual positives (i.e base rate) do not have to be equal across sensitive/protective groups'.
+1. 'The proportion of actual positives (i.e, base rate) do not have to be equal across sensitive/protective groups'.

 Example: Research has shown that females are far more likely to suffer from breast cancer than males; 99% of breast cancer patients are female.
 A fair ML model should take this discrepancy, as a condition, into account.